usbarmory/tamago/board/qemu/microvm/README.md

 	-kernel example
 ```

-The emulated target can be debugged with GDB by adding the `-S -s` flags to the
+The paravirtualized target can be debugged with GDB by adding the `-S -s` flags
-previous execution command, this will make qemu waiting for a GDB connection
+to the previous execution command, this will make qemu waiting for a GDB
-that can be launched as follows:
+connection that can be launched as follows:

 ```
 gdb -ex "target remote 127.0.0.1:1234" example